EZO Logo

 4. Peripheral devices: These are significant support hardware devices that are used within the organization, such as scanners, printers, keyboards, etc.

-Managing thousands of hardware assets can be daunting for managers, especially when they rely on outdated information and inefficient tracking methods.
+Managing thousands of hardware assets can be difficult for managers, especially when they rely on outdated information and inefficient tracking methods.
 Here are some of the challenges that they can face:

 1. Lack of visibility on hardware assets